stgm/scientific-programming-1/21 Integrals/10 Roots/30 Functies.md

 ## Testing

 If you use `checkpy`, note that it does not check if you program has the correct output.
-Instead it checks if the function `roots()` `return`s the correct result.
+It does check if the function `roots()` returns the correct result.

     checkpy roots.py

-(Does it not work?
-Update once again with the command `checkpy -u`.)
+(If it doesn't work, try updating your checks using the command `checkpy -u`.)